Before you initiate your application for Plant Pathology please review some frequently asked questions answered below.

 - On Campus Student Family Housing is available to single or married students (with or without children); however, there is usually a waiting list since it is in high demand.
 Contact the UF Housing Office for more information.
 If interested, sign up for on-campus housing as soon as possible.

 - Off-Campus Housing is available online.
-Some of the websites where you can search for housing include Apartment Finders, College Rentals, Apartment Hunters, & Gainesville Apartment & Condominium Guide.
+Some of the websites where you can search for housing include Swamp Rentals, Apartment Finders, & College Rentals.

 Who can I contact if I have any questions?